 A1: Alternatively, a species could grow more competitive as it approaches its range limit due to the presence of fewer competitors, thus leading to a greater realized niche.

-A2: Finally, it is a possibility that competition is not predicted by position in its climatic or latitudinal range, indicating that local factors might matter more within each population.
+A2: Finally, it is a possibility that competition is not predicted by position in its climatic or latitudinal range, indicating that local factors (such as …) might matter more within each population.
 Similarly, other factors could determine competitiveness, such as community composition and local adaptation, rather than a species’ position within its range limit.
 It is possible that a local community composition around each tree is most predictive of its competitive success, with little overall pattern across the latitudinal gradient.

 Looking at a woody species’ competitiveness across a latitudinal gradient provides information into the part that biotic factors play in its realized niche, and the possible effects of those biotic factors in a warming environment.
 Since species often track their optimal environment (Ackerly 2003), strong limiting factors due to competitiveness may indicate that a species will not be able to migrate at a rate sufficient to account for population loss at their southern range edge.

-H2: I also predicted that trees at their range extremes exhibit altered suites of functional traits from trees in the range interior (Weiher & Keddy 1998).
+H2: I also predicted that trees at their range extremes would exhibit altered suites of functional traits from trees in the range interior (Weiher & Keddy 1998).
 Similar to the prediction (H1) above, because populations at their range limits often see more extreme environments, I predicted that their functional traits would altered plasticity compared to functional traits of individuals at their range interiors.
 Studies have shown that a species’ functional traits that are linked to life strategies vary based on the latitude of their origin (Cavender-Bares 2007).

 A1: Increases in intraspecific trait variation across a latitudinal gradient at the range limit would indicate increased genetic adaptation and/or increased plasticity.
 Since populations at their range extremes (and at more northern latitudes) face harsher environments than populations in their range interior, this could be due to a plant’s attempts to limit its phylogenetic similarity in the face of competitors in a sub-optimal environment, or simply because it is exhibiting greater plasticity in response to the more extreme environment.

-A2: On the other hand, decreased intraspecific trait variation approaching a range limit would indicate that only one combination of traits is successful in that particular limiting environment (Burns & Straus 2012).
+A2: Alternatively, decreased intraspecific trait variation approaching a range limit would indicate that only one combination of traits is successful in that particular limiting environment (Burns & Straus 2012).

 A3: Finally, no clear pattern in intra-specific variation in functional traits approaching the range limit of a species would indicate that other rules of community assembly are playing a larger part in the determining of range limits, such as competition or other biotic factors.

 By examining community composition of certain woody species in conjunction with their corresponding functional traits across this latitudinal gradient, we can better predict how species composition will change at the forest level.
 In looking at both the community composition of species at these sites and their functional traits specifically at the range limits, we can understand which species are most at risk with the changing environment, and why they might not survive.
+You should add here something along the lines of ‘Here I report on a study to test the hypotheses by doing X, Y, Z.’

 MATERIALS AND METHODS